The0xLedger/Gensyn_Node_Oracle_Guide/README.md

 <div align="center">

-# 💻 Gensyn-ai-Rl-Swarm_Guide 💻
+# 💻 Guide for running node on Oracle Life-Time Free VPS 💻

 </div>

-# Guide for running node on Oracle Life-Time Free VPS

 ## Install Python and Other Tools